 - allow-query-cache Specifies which hosts are allowed to get answers from the cache.
-If allow-query-cache is not set then allow-recursion is used if set, otherwise allow-query is used if set unless recursion no; is set in which case none; is used, otherwise the default (localnets; localhost;) is used. - allow-recursion Specifies which hosts are allowed to make recursive queries through this server.
-If allow-recursion is not set then allow-query-cache is used if set, otherwise allow-query is used if set, otherwise the default (localnets; localhost;) is used. - allow-update Specifies which hosts are allowed to submit Dynamic DNS updates for master zones.
+If allow-query-cache is not set then allow-recursion is used if set, otherwise allow-query is used if set unless recursion no; is set in which case none; is used, otherwise the default (localnets; localhost;) is used. - allow-query-cache-on Specifies which local addresses can give answers from the cache.
+If not specified, the default is to allow cache queries on any address, localnets and localhost. - allow-recursion Specifies which hosts are allowed to make recursive queries through this server.
+If allow-recursion is not set then allow-query-cache is used if set, otherwise allow-query is used if set, otherwise the default (localnets; localnost;) is used. - allow-recursion-on Specifies which local addresses can accept recursive queries.
+If not specified, the default is to allow recursive queries on all addresses. - allow-update Specifies which hosts are allowed to submit Dynamic DNS updates for master zones.
 The default is to deny updates from all hosts.
 Note that allowing updates based on the requestor's IP address is insecure; see Section 7.3 for details. - allow-update-forwarding Specifies which hosts are allowed to submit Dynamic DNS updates to slave zones to be forwarded to the master.
 The default is { none; }, which means that no update forwarding will be performed.
 To enable update forwarding, specify allow-update-forwarding { any; };.
-Specifying values other than { none; } or { any; } is usually counterproductive, since the responsibility for update access control should rest with the master server, not the slaves.

-Note that enabling the update forwarding feature on a slave server may expose master servers relying on insecure IP address based access control to attacks; see Section 7.3 for more details.

-allow-v6-synthesis This option was introduced for the smooth transition from AAAA to A6 and from "nibble labels" to binary labels.
+Specifying values other than { none; } or { any; } is usually counterproductive, since the responsibility for update access control should rest with the master server, not the slaves. - Note that enabling the update forwarding feature on a slave server may expose master servers relying on insecure IP address based access control to attacks; see Section 7.3 for more details. - allow-v6-synthesis This option was introduced for the smooth transition from AAAA to A6 and from "nibble labels" to binary labels.
 However, since both A6 and binary labels were then deprecated, this option was also deprecated.
-It is now ignored with some warning messages.

-- allow-transfer Specifies which hosts are allowed to receive zone transfers from the server. allow-transfer may also be specified in the zone statement, in which case it overrides the options allow-transfer statement.
+It is now ignored with some warning messages. - allow-transfer Specifies which hosts are allowed to receive zone transfers from the server. allow-transfer may also be specified in the zone statement, in which case it overrides the options allow-transfer statement.
 If not specified, the default is to allow transfers to all hosts. - blackhole Specifies a list of addresses that the server will not accept queries from or use to resolve a query.
 Queries from these addresses will not be responded to.
 The default is none.